 Virtual and hybrid meetings along with online public participation opportunities have become commonplace.
 SPC will utilize this technology to increase participation in public meetings by offering virtual and hybrid opportunities, or in combination with in-person events.
-Providing virtual platforms for public participation can help remove accessibility barriers for persons with disabilities and other potentially underserved groups.
+Providing virtual platforms for public participation can help remove accessibility barriers for persons with disabilities and potential other groups.